jhpyle/docassemble/_docs/markup.md

 See also the [`qr_code()`] function, which allows you to insert the `[QR ...]` markup using [Python].

+# <a name="inserting other"></a>Inserting other types of files

+Just as you can insert images with `[FILE docassemble.crimesolver:mugshot.jpg]` or `${ user_picture }`, you can also insert other types of files.

+If you insert a text file (MIME type `text/plain`), the raw contents of the file will be inserted.

+If you insert a [Markdown] file (MIME type `text/markdown`), the contents of the file will be treated as a [`DATemplate`].

+The behavior when you insert a PDF file depends on the context:

+* In a `question`, the user will see a thumbnail of the first page of the document, and clicking the thumbnail will open the PDF file.
+* In a [document] created by converting [Markdown] to PDF, the PDF pages will be inserted into the document.
+* When assembling documents in other formats, the pages of the PDF will be converted to images and inserted into the document in the same way images are inserted.

+When you insert a word processing file, the file will be converted to PDF and inserted into the document the way a PDF file is inserted.
+However, if you include a .docx file inside a .docx file created using [`docx template file`], the result is like that of calling [`include_docx_template()`].

 # <a name="tables"></a>Inserting tables

 Tables can be inserted in the format known as [PHP Markdown Extra].